ptoyni/prj_ADS1115_ic/ideas/presentation_proposal.md

 (formal contextualization of task)

 1. Highlighting the benefits (& potential limits) of $\Delta \Sigma$-ADCs (Showcase theoretical understanding)
-   + Showcasing references from ADS1115 & behavioral models (meas, etc.)
+   + Showcasing references from ADS1115 & behavior (meas, etc.)

 2. Defining the Requirements of the ADC (internal + interfaces):
    + System definition